A Variant of the Erd\H{o}s-S\'os Conjecture: The Proof of Theorem

 Since for each vertex $s\in S'$ there are at most $4\eps( |V(H')|-1)$ vertices $u\in V(H')$ that are not good for $s$, it follows that there are at most $4\eps (|V(H')|-1)|S'|$ pairs $s\in S',u\in V(H')$ such that $u$ is not good for $s$.
 Therefore,

-We now continue our embedding of $T'-S'$ in the following manner.
+We now proceed our embedding of $T'-S'$ in the following manner.
 When we are about to embed any vertex $p$ which has one or more children in $S-S'$, we try to embed $p$ into a vertex with many unused neighbours in $Bad$.
 Note that since each unused vertex of $Bad$ has at most $2\eps (|V(H')|-1)$ non-neighbours, there are at most $4\eps (|V(H')|-1)$ vertices which see less than half of the unused vertices of $Bad$.
 So, as the image of the parent of $p$ has more than

 unused neighbours (here we use our upper bounds on $\eps$ and $m'$), we can embed $p$ into a vertex which sees more than half of the unused vertices of $Bad$.
-We immediately try to embed all children of $p$ in~$S$ into unused vertices of $Bad$.
+We immediately embed all children of $p$ in~$S$ trying to embed as many as possible into unused vertices of $Bad$.
 By~\eqref{fewChildren}, we will be able to embed all these children, unless $Bad$ has less than $\eps m'$ unused vertices.
-So, since we have $|S-S'|\geq \frac{m'}{12}-\frac{\eps m'}2 \geq |Bad| - \eps m'$, by the time we finish the embedding of $T'-S'$, we have used up all but at most $\eps m'$ vertices of $Bad$.
+Hence as long as $Bad$ has less than $\eps m'$ unused vertices, we embed the vertices of $S-S'$ in $Bad$.
+But, since $|S-S'|\geq \frac{m'}{12}-\frac{\eps m'}2 \geq |Bad| - \eps m'$, eventually $Bad$ will have less than $\eps m'$ unused vertices.
+After that, we embed all the vertices greedily.
+Doing so, when we finish the embedding of $T'-S'$, we have used up all but at most $\eps m'$ vertices of $Bad$.

 It remains to embed $S'$.
-Consider the auxiliary bipartite graph between~$S'$ and its the set $U$ of the so far unused vertices in $H'$, i.e.~the graph that has an edge $su$ for $s\in S'$, $u\in U$, if $u$ is good for $s$.
+Consider the auxiliary bipartite graph between~$S'$ and the set $U$ of the so far unused vertices in $H'$, i.e.~the graph that has an edge $su$ for $s\in S'$, $u\in U$, if $u$ is good for $s$.
 By Hall's theorem, if we cannot embed $S'$ in $H'$, then in the auxiliary graph there is a (non-empty) set $W\subseteq S'$ whose neighbourhood is smaller than $|W|$.
 In other words, there is a subset $U_W\subseteq U$ such that $|U_W|<|W|$, and no vertex in $U-U_W$ is good for any vertex in $W$.

 Because of our assumption on the minimum degree of $H'$, we know that $|U-U_W|\leq 4\eps(|V(H')|-1)$.
 On the other hand, by the other assumptions of the lemma,

 and thus So $|W|\geq |S'|/2$ (because $|S'|\geq \frac{m'}{12}\geq 6\eps(|V(H')|-1)$), and therefore, $U-U_W\subseteq Bad$.
 Since $U$ contains at most $\eps m'<\eps( |V(H')|-1)$ vertices of $Bad$ (as we used all other vertices of $Bad$ earlier), we deduce from~\eqref{sizesUS'} that $|S'|<|U_W|<|W|$, a contradiction.
 So we can embed all of $S'$ as planned. \end{proof}